-Over 50 of the easiest toddler meals and food ideas for breakfast, lunch, and dinner.
-Plus, special hand picked recipes for picky toddlers.
+Over 50 easy toddler meals and food ideas for breakfast, lunch, and dinner.
+Plus, special hand picked recipes for picky toddlers and a free printable.

 Affiliate links are used below.

 It’s so easy to fall into a rut of feeding our kids the same things over and over again, especially toddlers because they can be picky (that’s normal) and there’s often little time to actually prepare their food.
 But it can be done, simply with this huge list of inspiring and easy toddler meals, that also happen to be healthy.
 Besides the dozens of toddlers I’ve worked with as an OT, I’m also on the third toddler of my own.
 I get it, and I’m in the trenches with you!
 So, you need some inspiration?
 Below, you will find breakfast, lunch, and dinner toddler meals, as well as special recipes for picky eaters and my favorite toddler plates, cups, and forks/spoons.

 And, because it’s A LOT of ideas, I have a special brand new printable that includes all of these toddler food ideas and more!
 Yup, you can print this out and hang it on your fridge.
 You’ll be able to get it at the end of the post.

 A Few Tips for Toddlers Food

 - If your toddler is still in the process of learning how to eat real table foods and move away from baby food, you’ll want to check out: How to Transition to Table Foods first.